MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/add-users/create-edit-or-delete-a-custom-user-view.md

 ::: moniker range="o365-worldwide"

-The new admin center is available to all Microsoft 365 admins.
-You can opt in by selecting the **Try the new admin center** toggle located at the top of the Home page.
-For more information, see [About the new Microsoft 365 admin center](../microsoft-365-admin-center-preview.md).

 When you create, edit, or delete a custom user view, the changes will be shown in the **Filter** list that all admins in your company see when they go to the **Users** page.
 You can create up to 50 custom views.

 ::: moniker-end